Inclusive Ranking of Indian States and Union Territories via Bayesian Bradley-Terry Model: Methodology

-Another diagnostic which we can look into is the acceptance rate.
-For the pCN algorithm, as mentioned above, the acceptance ratio is given by the ratio of likelihoods.
-The acceptance rate for a multivariate chain is expected to be in the range $20\%-30\%$(\cite{cotter2013mcmc}).
-If the acceptance rate is high, then this can reflect that the chain is stuck in a region and is not mixing properly.
-Although, for better diagnostic, ESS should be high but we will try to achieve acceptance rate atleast more than $20\%$ by tuning the hyperparameters, step size and running the chain for longer duration.
+Another diagnostic tool for MCMC is the acceptance ratio (\citealt{roberts2001optimal}).
+For \Cref{alg:mcmc}, the acceptance ratio reduces to the ratio of likelihoods, and for multivariate chains, its desirable value lies between 20\% and 30\% (\cite{cotter2013mcmc}).
+A very high acceptance rate often indicates that the chain is stuck in a specific region and is not mixing properly.
+Furthermore, a very low acceptance rate indicates that the chain is far from stationarity.
+For better results, the Effective Sample Size (ESS) should be sufficiently large.

-Traceplots for merit parameters $\bmu=(\mu_1,\ldots,\mu_M)$ help in deciding the burnin period and analysing the proper exploration of posterior distribution by the chain.
-Though they are not the strong and sufficient diagnostic tool for MCMC, but they help us to understand the general behaviour of the Markov chain like if the chain is stuck or showing upward or downward trend.
-These signs help to identify the problems in the MCMC sampling algorithm.

-Another type of plots which are used frequently are autocorrelation function with respect to lag which shows the autocorrelation in the chain with different lags.
-As lag increases, autocorrelation decreases.

-We can also observe the swaps in the position of states in the ranking at each iteration using ranking distance like Kendall-Tau distance.